jiwon-seattle/My-Daily-Journal/README.md

 * bodyparser & cors
   * Middleware that only parses JSON and a protocol that enables scripts running on a browser client to interact with resources from a different origin.
 * router
-  * `/weather` is base url and GET/POST request is made to the url.
+  * `/weather` is the base URL and GET/POST request is made to the URL.
-* Geolocation API & Weahter API
+* Geolocation API & Weather API
   * Geolocation API returns a user's location with latitude and longitude.
-With these information, a weather information is fetched via the API in the client-side and a weather condition is sent to server-side to save in the database.
+With this information, weather information is fetched via the API in the client-side and a weather condition is sent to the server-side to save in the database.

 #### MongoDB